chrisgrieser/shimmering-focus/README.md

 - [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings): Unlocks dozens of customization options.
 - [Supercharged Links](https://obsidian.md/plugins?id=supercharged-links-obsidian): The theme includes various built-in styling for the Supercharged Links plugin, e.g. appending a "🌱" to notes with the `#seedling` tag.
 - for macOS: [Electron Window Tweaker](https://obsidian.md/plugins?id=obsidian-electron-window-tweaker): Position the traffic lights for even more native macOS look (same position as in Safari: X = 20, Y = 18).
 You can even completely hide the traffic lights by using negative values, e.g. X = -60.

-- While using the theme, you can disable the Hider Plugin, since *Shimmering Focus* already hides everything it does hide.
+*While using the theme, you can disable the Hider Plugin, since Shimmering Focus already hides more than the plugin does.*

-## Obsidian 0.16
-*Due to Obsidian update 0.16, I had to start a full rewrite of the theme.
-Since the theme has more than 15,000 lines of CSS, it will unfortunately take quite a bit of time until all previous features are restored.
-The documentation, to, will be rewritten.*

-__Technical Roadmap for 0.16__
-- [ ] new Promo Screenshot (16:9, 512 x 288 px)
-- [ ] 🎯 PR to `obsidian-releases`, removing `legacy` label and updating screenshot link.

 ## Credits